microsoft/DynamicTelemetry/docs/docs/Architecture.Action.Explanation.document.md

 setting.

-Suitable actions might involve enabling CPU sampling, which could impact performance but doesn\'t intentionally modify system state.
+Suitable actions might involve enabling CPU sampling, which could impact performance but doesn't intentionally modify system state.

 The following sections will discuss sample actions within the scope of Dynamic Telemetry, such as collecting configurations, enabling CPU